Skip to content

 The maximum file size for uploads in Yesplan is 15 MB.

-By default, attachments and other files saved in Yesplan can only be accessed by people who have a Yesplan username and password.
-However, the files can also be made accessible externally.
-This means that the file can then be opened by everyone who has a link to the file, regardless of whether they have a username and password for your Yesplan installation.
+By default, attachments and other files saved in Yesplan can only be accessed by people who have a Yesplan user profile.
+However, you can also make files accessible externally.
+In that case, everyone who has a link to a file can open the file without having to sign in to Yesplan first.

 History§